oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/results/README.md

 ### Times:

-Times of comutation in microseconds per dataline.
+Times of computation in microseconds per dataline.